 I thought I’d keep the tag base fairly simple with some subtle details.

 TIP – I label all my layering dies so that I can know which one I used in case I need to refer back to it.
-With the Rectangle Stitched Dies there are 3 distinct styles in the set.
+With the Stitched Rectangles Dies there are 3 distinct styles in the set.
 There’s one individual rectangle die that doesn’t nest with any of the others.
 I’ve called that die A (Alone).
 Then there’s a group of 4 dies that nest together, these are larger than die A, so I’ve labelled these B for Bigger.
 Finally in the set there are 8 more dies that nest together and so I’ve labelled these C (‘C‘ how many more in this group).
 Then within each of the groups I number them starting with the smallest.
 Does that make sense?
 Does it help?

 Anyway, once I’d cut the tag with the B4 die, I used Multipurpose Liquid Glue (Tombow) to attach an Old Olive Doily from the Colored Doilies pack.
 Then I trimmed the doily along the side of the tag with Paper Snips.